 I did try to take a video myself but it came out a bit too shaky!

-The park also contains a number of fortifications built by the British during World War II with sections named after London streets – I didn’t have time to investigate but others reports look interesting.
+The park also contains a number of fortifications built by the British during World War II with sections named after London streets – I didn’t have time to investigate but other reports look interesting.

 How many monkeys can you spot in this picture?

 The walk through the park only takes about one hour and is not particularly taxing.
-More information and details of how you can reach Kam Shan can be found on the Hong Kong government website.
+More information and details on how you can reach Kam Shan can be found on the Hong Kong government website.